 You need to find and go with what works for you

 Every individual may have a different kind of fidget that works for him/her.
 Some people focus better while listening to music, some do well with rocking chairs, and others do well with simple toys to preocupy their hands while they focus on listening to someone speak.
 I personally enjoy folding origami while I do other tasks such as reading or listening to lectures.
 I keep some of my origami in my offices and clients often ask me about it.
 There are several simple origami projects that with a little practice, one can easily do without even looking at your hands.
 My favorite origami fidget is folding lucky stars.
 I folded these throughout gradschool and I often teach kids how to make them as a fidget.
+Honestly though, speaking from personal experience, it may sound odd, but folding thousands of tiny stars helped me get through grad school.
 The following is a video tutorial for making lucky stars.

 Structured fidgeting can be helpful for people of all ages to control ADHD and anxiety.
 If you have any questions or want to talk with me about how counseling might be helpful for you, give me a call sometime for a free brief phone consultation.
 For now I have filed this post in teen counseling.
 You can click the following link to find out more about teen counseling with me.